Sharly-Chess/sharly-chess.github.io/docs/running-an-event/managing-pairings.en.md

 - Unassign a pairing (if the player's played the wrong opponent by mistake!).

 {: .tip }
-> ☞ If you have a projector, you can display live results.
+> :point_right: If you have a projector, you can display live results.
 This allows players to verify that their game was recorded correctly — reducing errors and questions.

 ---